sidewaysthought/gpt-discord-bot/README.md

 - The entire thread will be passed to the model for each request, so the model will remember previous messages in the thread
 - when the context limit is reached, or a max message count is reached in the thread, bot will close the thread
 - you can customize the bot instructions by modifying `config.yaml`
-- you can change the model, the default value is `gpt-3.5-turbo`
+- you can change the chat model via the `.env` variable `DEFAULT_MODEL`
+- you can set the model used for image generation with `IMAGE_GENERATION_MODEL`

 # Setup